EDUC5515 Interventions for Learning in Years 7-12

 - Indicative assessments in this unit are as follows: (1) research proposal outcomes; (2) five days of professional practice; and (3) a research report.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a research proposal/plan, five days of professional practice, and a research report components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the research proposal outcomes, five days of professional practice, and a research report components.

 Supplementary assessment is not available in this unit.

 - Unit rules

 - EDUC5535 Professional Practice A Secondary

 - 150 hours plus 5 days of professional practice.